 Annuities and Survivors Pension Payments.

-You might be kissing a hefty survivor’s pension (corporate or military) goodbye when you kiss your new spouse.
-Check them all out before heading to the altar.
+Your client might be kissing a hefty survivor’s pension (corporate or military) goodbye when he or she kisses a new spouse.
+Advise checking those out before heading to the altar.

 Long Term Care (Nursing Home) or Medicaid Planning.

-A big consideration for older people considering remarriage.
-Medicaid rules and regulations do not care at all what sorts of plans or promises a couple has made when it comes to Medicaid and nursing home benefits.
-A carefully drafted prenuptial agreement is worthless.
+This is a big consideration for older people considering remarriage.
+Medicaid rules and regulations do not recognize any plans or promises a couple has made in a prenuptial agreement when it comes to Medicaid and nursing home benefits.
+A carefully drafted prenuptial agreement is worthless if these issues arise.
 All Medicaid programs consider the assets of the couple.
 While rare, some couples have divorced within a few years of marriage when one spouse in declining health (usually the “poorer” spouse) has entered a nursing home.

-It may be sad to see, but some couples are electing to do exactly what they would have DIED seeing their children do 30 years ago . . . moving in with a boyfriend or girlfriend!
+It may be sad to see, but some couples are electing to do exactly what they would have DIED seeing their children do 30 years ago . . . “living in sin.”